This white chicken chili is hearty and comforting, and perfect for serving on a chilly day.

 - 1 tablespoon olive oil

-- ¾ cup prepared tomatillo salsa salsa verde
+- ¾ cup tomatillo salsa (also known as salsa verde)

 - ½ teaspoon dried oregano